smehlhoff/twitch-log-bot-ws/README.md

 For prod, read `/docker/deploy.md` file, as additional steps are required.

+## Limitations

+This bot can log up to 100 channels simultaneously as a non-verified bot account.

+In FY24 Q2, Twitch reduced the concurrent channel join limit to 100 channels.
+You can read more [here](https://discuss.dev.twitch.com/t/giving-broadcasters-control-concurrent-join-limits-for-irc-and-eventsub/54997) or watch the video [here](https://www.twitch.tv/videos/1953435059?t=00h44m00s).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.